amitab/atom-cscope/README.md

 * Live search: Executes a search with configurable delay after you input your search term.
 * Enter Key: Just press enter after typing your input.
-* "SCOPE IT!" button: Click the button.
+* Search button: Click the button.

 If new search is same as previous search, no action is taken.
 However, you can force search by clicking on the "SCOPE IT!" button